 I last wrote about women’s ethical underwear back in 2013, in the infancy of Moral Fibres.
 Here I lamented the lack of brands, the lack of bras available that went beyond a C cup, and the lack of underwiring.
 I felt that ethical bra makers seemed to think that anyone interested in ethical bras must be some kind of size 6 or 8 yoga nymph that needed nothing more than two lacy triangles for support.

 Recently I revisited that post and sadly found that half of the brands featured had ceased trading.
 It was long overdue for a look into the women’s ethical underwear realm, so here we are today.
 I wanted to find out if there are more brands out there.
 And crucially, I wanted to know if any of them had realised that people interested in ethical underwear might want a wider size range and some might want underwire.

-Here’s where we are in 2018:
+Here’s where we are in 2021.

-All Undone make contemporary designer underwear, all of which are manufactured entirely in the UK using a blend of silk, mesh and lace.
+All Undone make contemporary designer underwear, all of which are manufactured entirely in the UK using a blend of silk, mesh, and lace.
 Their bras come in back sizes 28 through to 34, and cup sizes D through to GG, with matching knickers available for the matchy-matchy look.

-Ayten Gasson sell luxury silk underwear (including peace silk), all designed and handmade in the UK.
+Ayten Gasson sells luxury silk underwear (including peace silk), all designed and handmade in the UK.
 The company is also dedicated to supporting as many UK companies as possible, from lace mills to printers.
-Sizes go up to a 36D for full cup or non-padded underwired bras, and matching knickers are available too.
+Sizes go up to a 36D for a full cup or non-padded underwired bras, and matching knickers are available too.